abdulrahim2002/thinkersclub/_posts/2024-06-01-how-to-compile-vim-with-clipboard-support.md

 date: 2024-06-01T14:22:31.000Z
 layout: post
 title: 'How to compile vim with clipboard support'
-subtitle: One major problem beginners face with vim is the inability to copy from/to system clipboard.
-While usually this problem is solved by installing gvim; an unnecessary bloat.
+subtitle: One major problem with vim is the inability to copy from/to system clipboard.
 In this article we discover how we can compile vim with clipboard support.

-description: One major problem beginners face with vim is the inability to copy from/to system clipboard.
-While usually this problem is solved by installing gvim; an unnecessary bloat.
+description: One major problem with vim is the inability to copy from/to system clipboard.
 In this article we discover how we can compile vim with clipboard support.

 # host image at any image hosting service and paste url's here
 # image should be 760, 399